Kids playing in a trampoline fort.

 Step Three: Pick a Spot to Build

-Decide if you will build under the trampoline or on the trampoline.
+Decide whether you will build under or on the trampoline.

 If you’re building under the trampoline, put down a trap as a ground cover.
 This will help to keep blankets and bedding clean and dry.

-If you’re building on the trampoline, string a rope across the trampoline several times to create the additional structure to help hold up blankets or make attachment points.
+If you’re building on the trampoline, string a rope across it several times to create an additional structure to help hold up blankets or serve as attachment points.
 This is often a job for adults or older kids.

 Step Four: Get Building!